The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement: Can the work in [1] be used?

-\begin{itemize} \item Given the high variance of RL results in terms of chip-timing metrics TNS and WNS (due to low correlation with the proxy metric), trying many independent randomized attempts with variant proxy cost functions and hyperparameter settings may improve best-seen results \cite{FAC}, but at the cost of increasing runtime by many times over.
-But SA can also be used this way. \item Using in-house methods, even if somewhat inferior, is a common methodology in industry practice called {\em dogfooding} (``eat your own dogfood").
-In a typical chip design, some blocks are not critical (do not affect chip speed) and are natural candidates for dogfooding. \item The Nature paper \cite{Nature} mentioned that the results of RL were postprocessed by SA.
-The CT FAQ \cite{CT} explicitly disclaimed this postprocessing.
-Perhaps, postprocessing was used in the TPU design flow but not when comparing RL to SA.
-But since full-fledged SA consistently beats RL \cite{SB,ISPD2023}, SA could substitute for RL (initial locations can be accommodated using an adaptive temperature schedule in SA). \item Google Team 1's follow-up \cite{ISPD2022} shows (in Figure 7) that pre-training improves results only when pre-training on essentially the same design.
-Perhaps, Google is leveraging RL when performing multiple revisions to IC designs --- a valid context, but it was not described in \cite{Nature}.
-Moreover, commercial EDA tools are orders of magnitude faster when running from scratch \cite{ISPD2023}, so the gap cannot be closed with RL pre-training and reward tuning from \cite{Nature}. \item Per \cite{PeerReviews,ISPD2023}, TPU blocks exhibit much lower area utilization during placement (roughly 60\%) than is common in modern chips.
+\begin{itemize} \item Given the high variance of chip-timing metrics TNS and WNS in RL results (due to low correlation with the proxy metric), trying many independent randomized attempts with variant proxy cost functions and hyperparameter settings may improve best-seen results \cite{FAC}, with much greater runtimes.
+But SA can also be used this way. \item Using in-house methods, even if inferior, is a common methodology in industry practice called {\em dogfooding} (``eat your own dogfood'').
+Blocks that are not critical (do not affect chip speed) are good candidates for dogfooding.
+This can explain selective ``production use'' and reporting. \item Per \cite{Nature}, the results of RL were postprocessed by SA but the CT FAQ \cite{CT} disclaimed this postprocessing --- postprocessing was used in the TPU design flow but not when comparing RL to SA.
+But since full-fledged SA consistently beats RL \cite{SB,ISPD2023}, SA could substitute for RL (initial locations can be used with {\em adaptive temperature scheduling} in SA). \item Google Team 1's follow-up \cite{ISPD2022} shows (in Figure 7) that pre-training improves results only when pre-training on essentially the same design.
+Google could be using RL when performing multiple revisions to IC designs --- a valid context, but not covered in \cite{Nature}.
+Besides, commercial EDA tools are orders of magnitude faster (running from scratch) than RL (Table \ref{tab:runtime}), so pre-training RL does not close the gap with \cite{Nature}. \item Per \cite{PeerReviews,ISPD2023}, TPU blocks exhibit much lower area utilization during placement (roughly 60\%) than is common in modern chips.
 Configuring EDA tools for this context can be challenging.
 Court materials \cite{FAC} indicate that misleading comparisons due to misconfigured EDA tools were flagged at Google but not corrected. \end{itemize}

-{\bf Can Google CT code \cite{CT} be improved?} RL and SA are orders of magnitude slower than SOTA (Table \ref{tab:runtime}), but pre-training (missing in CT) speeds up RL \cite[Figure 7]{ISPD2022} by only several times.
+{\bf Can Google CT/RL code \cite{CT} be improved?} RL and SA are orders of magnitude slower than SOTA (Table \ref{tab:runtime}), but pre-training (missing in CT) speeds up RL \cite[Figure 7]{ISPD2022} by only several times.